Eden-Kramer-Lab/replay_trajectory_classification/README.md

 ```

 ### Tutorials ###
-There are three jupyter notebooks introducing the package:
+There are five jupyter notebooks introducing the package:

 1. [01-Introduction_and_Data_Format](notebooks/tutorial/01-Introduction_and_Data_Format.ipynb): How to get your data in the correct format to use with the decoder.
 2. [02-Decoding_with_Sorted_Spikes](notebooks/tutorial/02-Decoding_with_Sorted_Spikes.ipynb): How to decode using a single movement model using sorted spikes.